tych0/lxd-pkg-ubuntu/specs/rest-api.md

 HTTP code for this should be 202 (Accepted).

 ### PUT
- * Description: Updates the image metadata
+ * Description: Updates the image properties
  * Authentication: trusted
  * Operation: sync
  * Return: standard return value or standard error